jlsorak/track-finder/README.md

 cd client
 npm run test
 ```
+By default, this will only run the tests changed since the last commit, so you will need to press `a` on your keyboard once the test runner has started to run all the tests.

 # Client
 The initial boilerplate code comes from [Create React App (CRA)](https://github.com/facebook/create-react-app) which will make future maintenance easier (updating `React-Scripts`).